DanielIBK/DataScience_BlogPost/README.md

   4. Evaluate your results.
   5. Share your insights with stakeholders in a blog post.

+### Main question
+What is a efficient strategy to list a accommodation on AirBnB?

 ## Used Libraries

 I used Python3 and the following libraries: